vircadia/vircadia-docs-sphinx/README.md

     C:\> choco install python
     ```

-4. Restart cmd or refresh with the command:
+4. Restart cmd as administrator or refresh with the command:

     ```
     C:\> refreshenv